tuProlog/2p-kt/documentation/src/orchid/resources/wiki/Rationale and Architecture/errors-and-exceptions.md

 ## Run-time exceptions

+Run-time exceptions happen during `Solver` executions.
+They are defined by `TuPrologException`'s subclass `TuPrologRuntimeException` which adds the `contexts: Array<ExecutionContext>` property, describing the stack of contexts that localize the exception in the execution flow.

 ## Prolog-level errors

 These kind of errors occur when something goes wrong at Prolog language level.
 Their definitions and properties are described by an [ISO standard](http://www.gprolog.org/manual/html_node/gprolog020.html), which explains their meaning and when they should be raised.
 Each Prolog implementation is expected to support them, and 2P-Kt strives to do so.